 All the fun Dallas Halloween Events being scheduled makes me excited about Fall, and October is one of my favorite months!
 It’s starting to get cooler in Dallas, finally…..and Halloween is just around the corner.
-Sure, Halloween 2020 is going to look a little different.
-But we can all still have fun!
-So, are you are looking for Dallas Family Activities and some Halloween inspiration?
+Are you looking for Dallas Family Activities and some Halloween inspiration?
 All treats, no tricks my Dallas friends!

 One of the great aspects of living in a big city like Dallas is, there’s always something fun to do!!!
 And Halloween and fun go tother like candy and corn!
 (See what I did there.)
 Here’s some of my favorite Dallas Family Activities during the Fall!

 A staple of celebration all things Fall is our beloved Dallas Arboretum and Botanical Garden!
 Pack a picnic or enjoy a stroll through the gardens during the Dallas Arboretum’s 16th annual fall festival.